 I love how that sounds … Fat Tuesday.
-It’s like the whole world conspired to be allowed for-oh-just-that-one-day to be naughty.
-This day has many names – Pancake Tuesday, Shrove Tuesday and Mardi Gras.
+It’s like the whole world’s conspired to be naughty for the one day.
+Fat Tuesday has many other names – Pancake Tuesday, Shrove Tuesday and Mardi Gras.
 The significance of this day goes as far back as 1000 A.D. and is the last day before Lent begins.
 Where there is Lent, there is fasting.
 In preparation for a long week of discipline and penance, one day of pleasure (sugar, fat and eggs) is permissible.

 In Sweden and Finland, the day is celebrated with semla or fastlagsbulle.
 You can find this beautiful, sinful cream cardamom bun as soon as after Christmas which means it should really be called Fat-Winter.
 But who can blame the Scandinavians?
 Once you’ve tasted these, you just want it all year round.

 I have a confession to make.
 I made the mistake of waiting too long to get almond paste (S: mandelmassa), an essential ingredient to the making of semla.
 And that’s where I made my second mistake; I bought hazelnut paste thinking that it would make a good substitute.
 So, I apologize in advance.
 As beautiful as these buns appear to be, it tasted very different from what it ought to be.
 So let’s pretend (humour me) that I did get some almond paste and followed the recipe to the tee.

 - ½ tbsp (7g) dried yeast